irvinlim/dotfiles/README.md

 In addition, install the [iTerm2 shell integration](https://www.iterm2.com/documentation-shell-integration.html) as necessary.

+## Exceptions

+Most configuration should live in this repository, except for the following, which typically have their own method of synchronising settings in their own repository format:

+- VS Code Extensions: Using [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync), the list of extensions can be automatically synced using GitHub Gist, and (could be) automatically updated when VS Code restarts.
+However it also includes the VS Code settings, which would differ across environments.
+Maybe there should be a better way to synchronise them...
+- JetBrains IDEs: Using Settings Repository, the repository is hosted elsewhere

 ## Repository Structure

 Ideally, this repository should contain only public configuration.